Kavinraja-G/crossplane-docs/README.md

 ## What is XDocs?
 - We have XR, XRD, XRC ;) Why not XDocs?
 - Inspired from [terraform-docs](https://github.com/terraform-docs/terraform-docs) but for [Crossplane](https://www.crossplane.io/)
-- Generate markdown based docs for your Compositions, it also included your linked XRDs and Claims
+- Generate markdown based docs for your Compositions, it also includes your linked Resources, XRD and Claim

 ## Installation
 **XDocs** Generator can be installed in several ways to suit your preferences and development environments